 Canadian Immigration Law

 There are certain privileges that you can only enjoy as a Canadian citizen which include voting and obtaining a Canadian passport.
-As a permanent resident, you can engage the services of a Canadian citizenship lawyer to successfully become a full Canadian citizen.
+As a permanent resident, you can engage the services of a Canadian citizenship lawyer to successfully become a full Canadian citizen and to answer all your questions with regards to Canadian Immigration Law & Citizenship.
 This can be done after living in Canada for a number of years, and this method of becoming a citizen is called Naturalization.

 Naturalized Canadian citizens can acquire a Canadian passport, travel outside Canada for as long as they like, and retain the right to come back.
 Children of such citizens also become Canadian citizens automatically, even if they are born outside Canada.
 The good thing about taking up Canadian citizenship is that you are allowed to retain your original citizenship if your original country laws allow it.